Codeinwp/otter-blocks/plugins/blocks-export-import/readme.txt

 Blocks Export Import plugin allows you to import and export blocks as JSON in Gutenberg Block Editor.

+All the code and sources for this plugin are publicly available on [GitHub/blocks-export-import](https://github.com/Codeinwp/otter-blocks/tree/master/plugins/blocks-export-import).

 == Installation ==
 Activating this plugin is just like any other plugin.
 If you’ve uploaded the plugin package to your server already, skip to step 5 below: